sisurain/Stat301Purdue/docs/index.rst

 Week 04: Ch1.3 and Ch1.4
 ------------------------

-Calculation for the IQ dataset:
+The IQ dataset:
 5, 6, 16, 18, 18, 20, 24, 26, 27, 34, 42, 51, 54, 59, 64, 70, 72, 73, 78, 80

 1. **Mean**:
-   Formula:

    .. math::

       \mu = \frac{1}{n} \sum_{i=1}^{n} x_i

    Example:

    .. math::

       \mu = \frac{5 + 6 + 16 + 18 + 18 + 20 + 24 + 26 + 27 + 34 + 42 + 51 + 54 + 59 + 64 + 70 + 72 + 73 + 78 + 80}{20} = 40.1

 2. **Median**:

-   Formula: If n is odd, the median is the middle value.
+   If n is odd, the median is the middle value.
 If n is even, the median is the average of the two middle values.

    Example:

    .. math::

       Median = \frac{27 + 34}{2} = 30.5

 3. **Lower Quartile (Q1) / 25th Percentile**:

-   Formula: Q1 is the median of the lower half of the dataset.
+   Q1 is the median of the lower half of the dataset.

    Example:

    .. math::

       Q1 = \frac{18 + 20}{2} = 18.5

 4. **Upper Quartile (Q3) / 75th Percentile**:

-   Formula: Q3 is the median of the upper half of the dataset.
+   Q3 is the median of the upper half of the dataset.

    Example:

    .. math::

       Q3 = \frac{64 + 70}{2} = 67

 5. **Maximum (Max)**:

-   Formula: The maximum is the largest value in the dataset.
+   The maximum is the largest value in the dataset.

    Example:

    Max = 80

 6. **Minimum (Min)**:

-   Formula: The minimum is the smallest value in the dataset.
+   The minimum is the smallest value in the dataset.

    Example:

    Min = 5

 7. **Interquartile Range (IQR)**:
-   Formula:

    .. math::

       IQR = Q3 - Q1

    Example:

    .. math::

       IQR = 67 - 18.5 = 48.5

 8. **Outlier Threshold (1.5 * IQR)**:

-   Formula: Outliers are below Q1 - 1.5 * IQR or above Q3 + 1.5 * IQR.
+   Outliers are below Q1 - 1.5 * IQR or above Q3 + 1.5 * IQR.

    Example:

    .. math::

       Lower Bound = Q1 - 1.5 \times IQR = 18.5 - 1.5 \times 48.5 = -53.25 \\
       Upper Bound = Q3 + 1.5 \times IQR = 67 + 1.5 \times 48.5 = 138.75

    Outliers are any values outside the range (-53.25, 138.75).
 There are no outliers in this dataset.

 9. **Variance (s^2)**:
-   Formula:

    .. math::

       s^2 = \frac{1}{n-1} \sum_{i=1}^{n} (x_i - \mu)^2

    Example:

    .. math::

       s^2 = \frac{(5 - 40.1)^2 + (6 - 40.1)^2 + ... + (80 - 40.1)^2}{19} = 706.95

 **In general, we can calculate the Pth percentile by following these steps:**